PuChenTW/go-micro-jetstream/README.md

-# NATS JetStream Broker for go-micro v5
+# NATS JetStream Driver for Go

-A production-ready NATS JetStream broker implementation for go-micro v5, providing reliable message publishing and pull-based consumption with built-in resilience and graceful shutdown.
+A production-ready NATS JetStream driver, designed for `go-fx` integration and providing reliable message publishing and pull-based consumption.

 [繁體中文文檔](README.zh-TW.md)

 ## Overview

-This broker integrates NATS JetStream's persistent messaging capabilities with go-micro's broker interface, enabling reliable event-driven microservices communication.
-It uses pull-based consumers with batch processing for optimal throughput and backpressure management.
+This driver connects NATS JetStream with your Go application, enabling reliable event-driven microservices communication.
+It uses pull-based consumers with batch processing for optimal throughput and backpressure management, and exposes a context-aware interface compatible with modern Go practices.

 ## Key Features

-### Core Functionality
+- **Context-aware Interface**: All methods (`Connect`, `Publish`, `Subscribe`) accept `context.Context` for cancellation and tracing.
+- **go-fx Integration**: Designed to work seamlessly with `go.uber.org/fx` for lifecycle management.
-- **Pull-based subscriptions**: Background workers fetch messages in configurable batches
+- **Pull-based Subscriptions**: Background workers fetch messages in configurable batches.
-- **Synchronous publishing**: Waits for JetStream acknowledgment to guarantee persistence
+- **Synchronous Publishing**: Waits for JetStream acknowledgment to guarantee persistence.
-- **Stream auto-creation**: Automatically creates streams on first publish with sensible defaults
+- **Stream Auto-creation**: Automatically creates streams on first publish/subscribe with sensible defaults.
-- **Durable consumers**: Queue names map to JetStream durable consumers for load balancing
+- **Durable Consumers**: Queue names map to JetStream durable consumers for load balancing.
-- **Message ordering**: Sequential processing within batches maintains per-consumer ordering

-### Production Standards
-- **Concurrency safety**: `sync.RWMutex` protects broker state across goroutines
-- **Panic recovery**: Two-level recovery (fetch loop + handler) prevents worker crashes
-- **Exponential backoff**: Fetch errors trigger 1s → 30s backoff to prevent tight loops
-- **Graceful shutdown**: `nc.Drain()` waits for in-flight messages before disconnecting
-- **Explicit acknowledgment**: Handlers control Ack/Nak based on processing result

 ## Installation